intel/ittapi/docs/src/ittapi/context-metadata-api.rst

 ====================

+Use the Context Metadata API to define custom counters in your code with special attributes.
+You can also get a set of metrics for the collected data in any classical form of data representation (bandwidth/latency/utilization metrics) in Intel® VTune™ Profiler.

-Use context metadata to collect counter-based metrics and attribute them to hardware topology like:
+You can use Context Metadata API to collect counter-based metrics and attribute these metrics to hardware topology like:

 -  PCIe devices
 -  Block devices
 -  CPU cores
 -  Threads

-With the Context Metadata API, you can define custom counters in your code with special attributes.
-You can also get a set of metrics for the collected data in any classical form of data representation in Intel® VTune™ Profiler.

-**Availability:**

-By default, the Context Metadata API for data collection and visualization is available in the `Input and Output analysis <input-and-output-analysis.html>`__ only.

-To see this data when running other analysis types,

-#. `Create a custom
-   analysis <custom-analysis.html>`__ based on the predefined analysis type of your interest.
-#.
-In `custom analysis
-   options <custom-analysis-options.html>`__, enable
-   the **Analyze all ITT API user data** checkbox.

 **Define and create a counter object**